 “But you didn’t want to play anymore.
 You’ve already had one knee surgery.”

 “How else am I going to pay for college?
-All of their assets are frozen—including the account with my college money.”
+The government froze all their assets—including the account with my college money.”

 “There are other schools.”

 Reese couldn’t believe he was talking about playing football when he’d already wrecked his knee once and when one of his best friends on the team had to quit because of concussions.
 They’d talked about this.
 Talented or not, football wasn’t his future.

 “But this would keep me in Texas.
 Even though you’ll be in Austin and I’ll be at College Station.”
 He paused and laughed.